Occupational hearing lossHearing loss - occupational; Noise-induced hearing loss

 - You develop other new symptoms

 - Protect your ears when you are exposed to loud noises.
-Wear protective ear plugs or earmuffs to protect against damage from loud equipment.
+Wear protective ear plugs or earmuffs when you are around loud equipment.

-- Be aware of risks connected with recreation such as shooting a gun, driving snowmobiles, or other similar activities.
+- Be aware of the risks to hearing from recreational activities such as shooting a gun or driving snowmobiles.